lab-cosmo/chemiscope/docs/src/manual/input.rst

                     "atomLabels": false,
                     // show unit cell information and lines "unitCell": false,
-                    // displayed unit cell as a packed cell "packedCell": false,
                     // number of repetitions in the `a/b/c` direction for the supercell "supercell": [2, 2, 3],
                     // make the molecule spin